ubirch/ubirch-protocol-python/examples/example-client-iiot.md

 - `mqtt_send_address`: Address of MQTT broker.
 - `mqtt_send_port`: Port of MQTT broker.
 - `mqtt_send_tls_enabled`: Whether to use TLS or not.
 Can be true/false.
 Can be omitted (= disabled).
 Make sure to also set correct port.
 - `mqtt_send_topic`: The topic to publish the datablocks on.
-Datablocks will go to 'mqtt_send_topic'/datablocks and UPPs to the 'mqtt_send_topic'/upps topic.
+Datablocks for MQTT will have the base64 encoded matching UPP and a space separator added as a payload prefix before the actual datablock.
 - `mqtt_send_client_id`: Client ID to send to broker.
 Set to `""` to auto-generate.
 Must be unqiue on broker side.
 - `mqtt_send_username`: Username for authentication at server.
 Can be omitted or `null`.
 - `mqtt_send_password`: Password for authentication at server.
 Can be omitted or `null`.